African horse sickness virus

 • These animals often recover from the disease

-There is no specific treatment available other than supportive treatment and therefore measures to control exposure of horses to biting insects are essential to prevent an outbreak from spreading.
-A live attenuated vaccine is in use in Africa but it is not licensed in Europe, due to safety concerns.
+There is no specific treatment available for AHS, other than supportive treatment.
+Measures to control the exposure of horses to biting insects, together with movement restrictions and efficient detection systems (rapid diagnosis), are essential to prevent an outbreak from spreading.

 Research papers